Corbelli/PredictabilityCrawler/README.md

 # Predictability Crawler

-The Repository for the Predictability Crawler (P-Crawl) Julia code.
+This is the repository for the Predictability Crawler (P-Crawl) Julia code.

 The P-Crawl is a framework to train statistical learning models in datasets where a significant amount of samples have no predictable structure.